vinhnx/VT.ai/README.md

 -   `chainlit`: A library for building chat applications with language models.
 -   `litellm`: A library for interacting with large language models.
+-   `semantic-router`: A library for fast and accurate decision-making in conversation routing.

 ## Contributing